flexkube/libflexkube/README.md

 Once the chart is installed and it's pods are running, it is recommended to shut down static control plane, to prevent relying on it, as it won't receive the updates when helm chart configuration is updated.

 Currently, this needs to be done manually using `docker stop` command.

+### Deploying kubelet pools

+Even though the self-hosted control plane can be installed, it won't be running without any nodes registered in the cluster.
+In order to get nodes in the cluster, `kubelet`s needs to be deployed.

+This can be done using [cmd/kubelet-pool](cmd/kubelet-pool), which deploys kubelet containers with the same configuration to multiple nodes.
+If you need kubelets with different configurations, please create multiple pools.

+The configuration reference can be found in [pkg/kubelet/pool.go#L18](pkg/kubelet/pool.go#L18).

 ## Current known issues and limitations